CERT-Polska/n6/docs/usage/streamapi.md

 -CAfile [n6 CA BUNDLE] -host n6stream.cert.pl -port 61614
 ```

+!!! note

-Note: the example above must be adapted to suit your client id and file paths.
+    The example above must be adapted to suit your client id and file paths.